bayesmix-dev/bayesmix/docs/tutorial.rst

 The arguments provided to the executable are:
 * ``algorithm_settings_file``: the text file that contains algorithm parameters, such as the actual algorithm to be used and the number of MCMC iterations
 * ``hierarchy_type``: the identifier for the type of hierarchy to be used.
 In the above case we use a Normal-Normal-InverseGamma (NNIG) hierarchy
 * ``hierarchy_prior_file``: the text file that contains information about the prior and hyperprior values for the hierarchy.
-In the above case, we use a Normal-Gamma-Gamma (NGG) hyperprior
+In the above example, we use a Normal-Gamma-Gamma (NGG) hyperprior
 * ``mixing_type``: the identifier for the type of mixing to be used.
-In the above case, we use a Dirichlet Process (DP) mixture
+In the above example, we use a Dirichlet Process (DP) mixture
 * ``mixing_prior_file``: the text file that contains information about the prior and hyperprior values for the mixing.
-In the above case, we use a Gamma hyperprior on the DP total mass parameter
+In the above example, we use a Gamma hyperprior on the DP total mass parameter
-* ``collector_name``: the name of the file
+* ``collector_name``: the name of the ``FileCollector`` file in which to store the full information of the MCMC chain, in binary form.
+If you don't need to store it into a file, you can use an empty string, which will instruct the code to use a ``MemoryCollector``.
+This is what we use in the above example
 * ``data_file``:
 * ``grid_file``:
 * ``density_output_file``: